Salivary Gland Tumours: Classifying, Anatomy, & Treatment

 Benign Salivary Gland Tumours

 The commonest type of salivary gland tumours.
-Pleomorphic adenoma is the commonest, followed by Warthin's Tumour.
+Pleomorphic adenoma is the most common, followed by Warthin's Tumour.

 Malignant Salivary Gland Tumours

 They can be primary or secondary.
-The commonest is mucoepidermoid carcinoma in the parotid gland.
+The most common is mucoepidermoid carcinoma in the parotid gland.

 Ultrasound with fine-needle aspiration for cytology.
 CT or MRI can be considered for anatomical delineation and staging.